asmith8914/AgCan_Barley/README.md

 # AgCan_Barley
 Scripts for processing GbS markers, analyzing phenotypic data, and performing genomic prediction.

+Processing GbS markers:
 Note that some marker processing steps were conducted in TASSEL and are described in Materials & Methods.
+Some processing steps were conducted locally (R and TASSEL steps), whereas others were conducted on Compute Canada (paths for Compute Canada scripts and "format_snps_and_phenodata_04042023_edited.R" are not relative to this directory).